Ashley-P/mytui/Documentation.md

     stack_pop() returns the pointer at the top of the list.

-    word_wrap sets up the provided text to be wrapped properly (By inserting newline characters that are checked later)
+    word_wrap sets up the provided text to be wrapped properly (By inserting newline characters that are checked later by draw_str), it also edits the usize.y of the widget that the text comes from.

 ---
 ## The \<draw.h\> Header